UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-13/at command.md

     => In order to communicate over the network, a computer needs to have an IP address.
     => DHCP server is responsible to automatically assign IP address to servers desktops, and other devices on the network.

+    .
+How Ips are assigned in corporate world?
+    => Dedicated routers run DHCP service to assign Tps on the network.